 The Mark & Sushma Palmer Public Health Advocacy Fellowship

-Dr. Sushma Palmer created this fellowship to promote nutrition, public health, and citizen advocacy and to honor their legacy of supporting the translation of science into public health policy and practice.
+Dr. Sushma Palmer created this fellowship to promote nutrition, public health, and citizen advocacy.
+The fellowship honors the legacy of Mark and Sushma Palmer in supporting the translation of science into public health policy and practice.

-Thank you to Dr. Sushma Palmer for her generous commitment of $350,000 to create the Mark & Sushma Palmer Public Health Advocacy Fellowship at CSPI.
-For seven years, CSPI is hosting advocates who will gain valuable skills while promoting nutrition, public health, and citizen advocacy.
+Thank you to Dr. Sushma Palmer for her generous commitment of $400,000 to create the Mark & Sushma Palmer Public Health Advocacy Fellowship at CSPI.
+For eight years, CSPI is hosting advocates who will gain valuable skills while promoting nutrition, public health, and citizen advocacy.

 Dr. Palmer served as Director of the US National Academy of Sciences' Food and Nutrition Board and, prior to that, Project Director with its Board on Toxicology and Environmental Health Hazards.
 She is the founder of the Center for Communications, Health, and the Environment (CECHE), a nonprofit dedicated to assisting under-served communities in the US and developing nations by initiating, coordinating and supporting programs to improve health and alleviate the adverse health effects of environmental pollution.
 Dr. Palmer has 30 years of international experience including research, teaching, and program design and management in the United States, India, Central and Eastern Europe, Russia, and Ukraine.
 She has served on CSPI’s board of directors since 2001.